Tuesday, 30 June 2015

 Ascent 240 m, descent 211 m

-For breakfast we had muesli with the delightful addition of peaches from our shopping expedition yesterday.
+For breakfast we had muesli with the delightful addition of peaches from our emergency shopping expedition yesterday.

 We felt that Toucy owed us something after last night’s rough treatment, so instead of setting off on the day’s walk we went back to town and had a very pleasant round of coffee in a bar that looked out onto the statue of Larousse.
 Only after that did we begin walking in earnest.